Skip to content

 Toggle

-Timing for intake: Take the prescribed dose within 72 hours after condomless sex as post-exposure prophylaxis (PEP).
+Timing for taking the medication: Take the prescribed dose as post-exposure prophylaxis (PEP) within 72 hours of condomless sex.
 Condomless sex means that a condom is not used most of the time.
-This can be with any type of sex: oral, anal, and vaginal or front hole sex.
+This can be during any type of sex: oral, anal, and vaginal or front-hole sex.

 Frequency of use: Limit use to once within 24 hours.
-If you accidentally take a second dose too early, pay special attention to side effects.
-A single dose on Monday can cover the whole weekend if you plan well.
+If you accidentally take a second dose too soon, pay special attention to side effects.
+A single dose on Monday can cover the entire weekend if you plan well.

-Nutritional aspects: Eating beforehand can help reduce nausea.
-However, avoid taking foods or supplements rich in calcium, magnesium, or zinc, or multivitamins in general 2 hours before and after taking antibiotics for STI prophylaxis to ensure optimal absorption.
+Dietary considerations: Eating beforehand can help reduce nausea.
+However, to ensure optimal absorption, avoid taking foods or supplements rich in calcium, magnesium, or zinc, or multivitamins in general, 2 hours before and after taking antibiotics for STI prophylaxis.

 Toggle

-Do antibiotics for STI prevention affect my hormone treatment?
+Do antibiotics for STI prophylaxis affect my hormone treatment?

 Toggle

-The antibiotics commonly used for STI prevention do not interfere with standard hormone treatments (e.g., hormone replacement therapy) in cis or trans* individuals.
-However, it should be noted that possible side effects such as vomiting can reduce the effectiveness of contraceptives if taken shortly before.
+The antibiotics typically used for STI prophylaxis do not interfere with common hormone treatments (e.g., hormone replacement therapy) in cis or trans* individuals.
+However, it should be noted that potential side effects such as vomiting may reduce the effectiveness of contraceptives if they were taken shortly before.

-Do antibiotics for STI prevention affect my birth control method?
+Do antibiotics for STI prophylaxis affect my birth control method?

 Toggle

-The antibiotics commonly used for STI prevention do not affect the effectiveness of contraceptives.
-However, please note that if you are taking oral contraceptives (the pill) and experience gastrointestinal symptoms (such as vomiting or diarrhea) after taking antibiotics commonly used for STI prophylaxis, the pill may not provide protection against pregnancy.
+The antibiotics typically used for STI prophylaxis have no direct impact on the effectiveness of contraceptives.
+However, please note: If you are taking an oral contraceptive (the pill) and experience gastrointestinal symptoms (such as vomiting or diarrhea) after taking antibiotics, the pill may not provide protection against pregnancy.

 I am under 18 years old.
 Where can I get antibiotics for bacterial STI prophylaxis?